dylan-lang/dylan-programming-book/source/multi.rst

 methods for it.
 In certain languages, this technique is called *operator overloading*.

-*Comparison with C++ and Java:* In C++, operator overloading means customizing the action of any built-in operator for classes that you define.
+.. topic:: Comparison with C++ and Java:

+   In C++, operator overloading means customizing the action of any built-in operator for classes that you define.
 In Dylan, operators are just generic functions, and you can add methods to those generic functions for your classes.
 In C++, the meaning of an overloaded operator is resolved at compile time — the types of the operands must be known at compile time.
 Because Dylan operators are generic functions, the method is chosen dynamically according to the argument types —at run time, if the types may vary at run time.

    Java does not allow operator overloading.
 The Java designers believe that overloading of operators results in inscrutable code (because the meaning of the operator can vary).
 Dylan and C++ designers believe that, judiciously used, operator overloading permits clearer, more concise code.

 Method for adding two time offsets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~